 (d) Must provide appropriate comfort care and adequate pain control.

-AMA Principles of Medical Ethics: I, IV
+AMA Principles of Medical Ethics: I, VI

 Read more opinions about this topic